PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 09:08:51
+Last updated: 2024-04-05 09:09:24
-Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell
+Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon